danqi/thesis/README.md

 ### Contact

-If you have any comments or questions about the thesis, please email <danqi@cs.stanford.edu> or use pull requests.
+If you have any comments or questions about the thesis, please use pull requests or email <danqi@cs.stanford.edu>.